truongdo/kaldi-gstreamer-android-client/README.md

 Installation
 =============================
+There are two ways to use this library:

-* import to Android Studio
+* The first way is to import it to Android Studio
-* via command line:
+* The second way is via command line: cd KaldiGStreamerClient gradle assembleDebug
-        cd KaldiGStreamerClient
-        gradle assembleDebug